 - If you must alter a completed transaction, ensure that you received the cardholder's express consent.

 - Reduce human error by using an EMV chip reader at checkout points which should be a common industry practice.
 This will strengthen the whole payment method.

-Of course, some cases of incorrect amount PayPal dispute can result from the customer not understanding the vendor’s pricing information.
-And to mitigate this, you should endeavor that you have well-written and easy-to-understand customer onboarding tools that specify your subscription charges and how/when they are applied.
+Of course, some cases of incorrect amount PayPal dispute can result from the customer not understanding the vendor's pricing information.
+And to mitigate chargeback process, you should endeavor that you have well-written and easy-to-understand customer onboarding tools or powerful merchant tools that specify your subscription charges and how/when they are applied.
 These will be compelling evidence that strengthen your case in challenge disputes as they have answered all common questions.

-Equally important, you can reduce the occurrence of such PayPal disputes on digital transactions by having a clear order summary.
-The order summary duly acknowledged by the customer in line with your “terms of service” agreement gives you a piece of vital evidence to contend any illegitimate incorrect amount dispute or chargeback and win.
+Equally important, you can reduce the occurrence of such PayPal disputes on online shopping by having a clear order summary.
+The order summary duly acknowledged by the customer in line with your 'terms of service' agreement gives you a piece of vital evidence to contend any illegitimate incorrect amount customer dispute and save chargeback fee.

-Yet, you should bear in mind that no matter how diligently you applied the best practices and followed the rules of digital commerce, there are bound to be people who attempt to beat the system.
+Yet, you should bear in mind that no matter how diligently you applied the best practices and followed the rules of digital commerce, there are bound to be people who attempt to beat the system with abusive practices.
 That brings us to the next point.

 How to Respond When a Customer Escalates Incorrect Amount Dispute to a Claim

-An excellent PayPal dispute mitigation strategy must incorporate standard dispute prevention strategies, as highlighted above.
-However, there are instances when these measures might not be sufficient to deal with an “incorrect amount” PayPal dispute, resulting in a claim.
+An excellent PayPal dispute mitigation strategy must incorporate standard dispute prevention strategies for selling digital products, as highlighted above.
+However, there are instances when these measures might not be sufficient to deal with an 'incorrect amount' PayPal dispute, resulting in a claim.
 If the transaction amount is incorrect, it makes sense to accept the claim.

-- If the transaction amount is correct, you should include a copy of the transaction receipt to your evidence submission to PayPal in the dispute resolution process.
+- If the transaction amount is correct, you should include a copy of the transaction receipt in your evidence submission to PayPal in the dispute resolution process.

-- In the case that you’ve issued a reversal, or provided a credit for the transaction, add evidence of the credit or reversal.
+- In the case that you've issued a reversal, or provided a credit for the transaction, add evidence of the credit or partial refund.
 Include the amount and the date of processing it.

-- If you reached a consensus with the cardholder and agreed not to dispute the transaction, then include a signed letter or statement from the cardholder stating they no longer dispute the transaction.
+- If you reached a consensus with the cardholder and agreed not to dispute the transaction, include a signed letter or statement from the cardholder or payment facilitator stating they no longer dispute the transaction.

-- Be sure to respond to the notice of claim within ten days.
-To do this, log in to PayPal, go to the resolutions center, and provide all the order transaction documentations.
+- Be sure to respond to the notice of claim within ten days of the chargeback timeframe.
+To do this, log in to PayPal, go to the resolutions center, and provide all the order transaction documentation.

 - If the buyer wins the claim, you can appeal the decision.
-To do this, go to the Resolution Center in the merchant account, scroll through the drop-down menu to “closed cases,” and click “appeal.”
-Keep in mind that PayPal’s decision reversals occur in few circumstances.
+To do this, go to the Resolution Center in the merchant account, scroll through the drop-down menu to 'closed cases,' and click 'appeal.'
+Keep in mind that PayPal's decision reversals occur in a few circumstances.

 Get the upper hand with PayPal dispute and chargeback automation.

-Despite the meteoric rise in fraudulent chargeback recently, you can avoid incorrect amount PayPal disputes with tools that are rooted in artificial intelligence and machine learning.
-And Chargeflow has created an industry-first AI and ML-based dispute and chargeback automation service that acts as your go-to resource for mitigating digital payment risks.
+Despite the meteoric rise in fraudulent chargeback recently, you can avoid any incorrect amount PayPal dispute with tools that are rooted in artificial intelligence and machine learning.
+And Chargeflow has created an industry-first AI and Machine Leaarning-based dispute and chargeback automation service as your go-to resource for mitigating digital payment risks.
 We give you access to military-grade payment security protocols and a crucial dispute mitigation tool.